Aditya-Jaiswal-534/BLOG-WEB_APPLICATION_MERN_STACK/README.md

 npm run dev

 cd ../backend<br/>
-node index.js
+npm run dev

 ## Usage

 1. Register or log in to the application.
-2. Upload an image containing your face.
+2.Add your blog
-3. Wait for the system to analyze your facial expression.
+3. Wait for the system to upload blogs.
-4. Receive music recommendations based on your mood.
+4. Browse through other blogs.

 ## Technologies Used